Saurav0310/springboot_ecs/README.md

 ## s3 backend -- i am using s3 bucket as backend to save .tfstate file. you have to configure your s3 bucket or you can use local to save your .tfstate file

+## I have used SSM parameter to store the database info i.e db_name , db_password etc .

 | Name | Type |
 |------|------|